bingsar/sreality-scrapper/README.md

 # sreality-scrapper
 sreality.cz scrapper for titles and images

-To start scrapping and run client side run command
+To start scrapping and client side run command

 ```
 docker-compose up